colin-thornburg/React-Rails-Langchain/readme.md

 ### Setting Up the Rails App (RAILS_ESBUILD)

-1. Navigate to the Rails application folder:
+1. Open a new terminal and navigate to the Rails application folder:

     ```
-    cd RAILS_ESBUILD
+    cd React-Rails-Langchain/RAILS_ESBUILD
     ```

 2. Install the Ruby Gem dependencies: